mozilla/glean/docs/user/adding-glean-to-your-project.md

 > **Important**: as stated [before](adding-glean-to-your-project.md#before-using-glean), any new data collection requires documentation and data-review.
 > This is also required for any new metric automatically collected by the Glean SDK.

+### Parallelism

+All of Glean's target languages use a separate worker thread to do most of Glean's work, including any I/O. This thread is fully managed by Glean as an implementation detail.
+Therefore, users should be free to use the Glean API wherever it is most convenient, without worrying about the performance impact of updating metrics and sending pings.

 ### Testing metrics

 In order to make testing metrics easier 'out of the box', all metrics include a set of test API functions in order to facilitate unit testing.
 These include functions to test whether a value has been stored, and functions to retrieve the stored value for validation.
 For more information, please refer to [Unit testing Glean metrics](testing-metrics.md).